kivy-garden/draggable/README.md

 Let's say you are creating a card game, and there is a deck on the screen.
 Say, you want the deck to emit a card when the user drops a finger on it, and want the card to follow the finger until the user lifts it up.
-In this situation, a widget who triggers a drag and a widget who is dragged are different.
+In this situation, a widget that triggers a drag and a widget that is dragged are different.
 You can implement it as follows:

 ```python